ibm-js/delite/docs/KeyNav.md

 * onUpArrow()

-These methods are meant to navigate relative to the current node, so they should operate based on `this.focusedChild`.
+These methods are meant to navigate relative to the current node, so they should operate based on `this.navigatedDescendant`.

 In addition, the subclass must:

 - Set all descendants' initial tabIndex to "-1"; both initial descendants and any descendants added later, by for example `addChild()`.
+Exception: if `focusDescendants` is false then the descendants shouldn't have any tabIndex at all.
-- Define `childSelector` to a function or string that identifies focusable child widgets.
+- Define `descendantSelector` to a function or string that identifies focusable child widgets.
 - Define `this.containerNode`.

 Also, child widgets must implement a `.focus()` method.